mit-pdos/sigmaos/cpython3.11/Doc/library/logging.rst

    INFO:mylib:Doing something
    INFO:__main__:Finished

-The key feature of this idiomatic usage is that the majority of code is simply creating a module level logger with ``getLogger(__name__)``, and using that logger to do any needed logging.
-This is concise, while allowing downstream code fine-grained control if needed.
-Logged messages to the module-level logger get forwarded to handlers of loggers in higher-level modules, all the way up to the highest-level logger known as the root logger; this approach is known as hierarchical logging.
+The key features of this idiomatic usage is that the majority of code is simply creating a module level logger with ``getLogger(__name__)``, and using that logger to do any needed logging.
+This is concise while allowing downstream code fine grained control if needed.
+Logged messages to the module-level logger get forwarded up to handlers of loggers in higher-level modules, all the way up to the root logger; for this reason this approach is known as hierarchical logging.

 For logging to be useful, it needs to be configured: setting the levels and destinations for each logger, potentially changing how specific modules log,